marbiano/mbavio.github.com/content/_works/gamamia.md

 date: "Feb 2015"
 body_class: "w-gamamia"
 ---

-This content is beeing created.
-Please come back later this week or check the changelow for updates!
+<div class="content-in-progress">The description of this project is beeing written, sorry for the inconvinience.
+If you are still interested to know what I did here, please come back later or check the changelog for updates!</div>